hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 For example, we support Contact Forms 7 automatically.
 However, sometimes a theme can modify the form.
 In this case, you can manually add the `[cf7-hcaptcha]` shortcode to the CF7 form.

 To make hCaptcha work, the shortcode must be inside the <form ...> ... </form> tag.

+= How do I migrate from reCAPTCHA or Turnstile? =

+Go to Settings → hCaptcha → Tools and use the Migration Wizard.

+It scans your site for existing CAPTCHA providers, shows what can be migrated, and applies the changes in one click.

 = How do I use the new AI / Abilities features? =